 Additionally, if you are booking a room for three people, Hyatt will charge 37,500 points per night and a room for four people will run 50,000 points each night.

-You’ll earn 25,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.
-And you can earn an additional 25,000 Bonus Points after you spend a total of $6,000 on purchases within the first 6 months of account opening.
+You'll earn 30,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.
+And you can earn an additional 30,000 Bonus Points from earning 2x points on all purchases on up to $15,000 in the first 6 months.